 Examine the age distribution of the video viewers.

 You are welcome to explore other intriguing data analysis techniques.
 Remember to close the Pay-As-You-Go cluster after you complete testing.

-This article introduces how to use Alibaba Cloud's E-MapReduce to analyze the data of a website.
+Conclusion This article introduces how to use Alibaba Cloud's E-MapReduce to analyze the data of a website.
 E-MapReduce is ideal for website operations and business growth.
 The example used in this article is just a rudimentary analysis.
 For data analysis and mining with higher complexity, you will need to consider the specific needs of a business or website.